Cypress Park, Los Angeles: Population

-The median yearly household income in 2008 dollars was $42,615, considered average for the city.
+The median yearly household income in 2008 was $42,615, considered average for the city.
 Renters occupied 58.3% of the housing stock, and house- or apartment-owners held 41.7%.
 The average household size of 3.7 people was high for Los Angeles.
 The percentage of never-married females (51.8%) was among the county's highest.

 Geography

 The neighborhood is situated at the confluence of the Los Angeles River and Arroyo Seco, less than 2.5 miles north of Downtown Los Angeles.
 It lies within a historic alluvial floodplain shared with the Elysian Valley neighborhood, which is bounded by Elysian Park and Mt.
 Washington.

 History

 The land on which Cypress Park currently occupies was first settled by the Tongva tribe of the Shoshone Native Americans.
 When Gaspar de Portolà and his expedition first encountered the Los Angeles River in August 1769 and described the area of the confluence of the Arroyo Seco as "a very lush green valley".
 The Pueblo de Los Angeles was later founded adjacent to this location.

 The area was granted as Rancho San Rafael to Jose Maria Verdugo in October 1784.
-In 1859, Julio Verdugo sold the southern tip of the rancho to Jessie D. Hunter, who had first arrived in Los Angeles in 1847 as a Captain in the Mormon Battalion during the Mexican–American War.
-Hunter had previously acquired the Rancho Cañada de Los Nogales, which contains most of present-day Glassell Park.
+In 1859, Julio Verdugo sold the southern tip of the rancho to Jessie D. Hunter, who had first arrived in Los Angeles in 1847 as a captain in the Mormon Battalion during the Mexican–American War.
+Hunter had previously acquired the Rancho Cañada de los Nogales, which contains most of present-day Glassell Park.
 Hunter had established the first kiln-fired brickyard in Los Angeles, but sold it and took up farming when he acquired the rancho land.

 After Hunter's death the land was subdivided as the Hunter Tract and, in 1882, Cypress Park became the first of the Arroyo Seco communities to come into existence, predating Highland Park by three years.